ismail484/book-track-react/README.md

   ### First open [Book Track App](https://book-track-app.herokuapp.com/) to discover, how app works .
   - Simply , It acts as a single page application using ReactJs .
-  - the web app allow the user to select and categorize books according to the reading state(want to read, currently reading, read).
+  - the wep App act as  a `Bookshelf App` that allows users to select and categorize books they have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that I used to persist information as you interact with the application.

   #### How  components do interact with each other: